The Growth of Modular Homes: Advatages, Disadvantages and Costs

 What Exactly are Modular Homes?

-Modular homes are built using a technique known as offsite construction.
+They are built using a technique known as offsite construction.
 Modular homes are built by what is known as a modern method of construction or MMC.

 Modular homes are also known as pre-manufactured modular buildings.
 They are sometimes also known as volumetric buildings.
-Modular homes are a more advanced, modern version of what might have been known as prefabricated homes or prefabs, also known as system-built homes in the past.
+These homes are a more advanced, modern version of what might have been known as prefabricated homes or prefabs, also known as system-built homes in the past.

-Modular homes can be flats or apartments in a block as well as houses.
+Modular homes can be flats or apartments in a block, as well as houses.